wenhaochris/intern-interviews/README.md

 - Submit a pull request to your repo's `main` branch with your changes.
 - On github, please add [Alex Strachan](https://github.com/metalsheep/), [Sasha Ashpis](https://github.com/sasha-ashpis), [Roman Kofman](https://github.com/rkofman-lob), and [Nina Hwang](https://github.com/nihwang) to have write permissions.
 - Tag [Alex Strachan](https://github.com/metalsheep/), [Sasha Ashpis](https://github.com/sasha-ashpis), [Roman Kofman](https://github.com/rkofman-lob), and [Nina Hwang](https://github.com/nihwang) as reviewers on your PR.
+- Provide a link to your created PR when submitting your application

 ## Profile Page
 Make a folder for yourself with your name inside `/src/interns/`.